 Our band members come from all parts of the world.
 Some are refugees or are seeking asylum, others have settled here as practising musicians and yet others are local musicians.
 All are united by their passion for making music, and want to share their traditions and learn from each other.

-From a young age Chantelle has been involved in music, mainly in a gospel choir.
+Chantelle Warden From a young age Chantelle has been involved in music, mainly in a gospel choir.
 She is currently one of the lead singers and song writers in Crossings Band and also provides backing vocals.
 Chantelle is a graduate of Crossings’ Diversity Facilitation Training Programme and is currently developing her facilitation skills through jointly leading the Women’s and Children’s Crossings group.
-She and Darwish Abdullah also play as a duo.